|Nutrition Facts (per serving)|

 - The secret to good crackling is making sure that the skin is very dry before you cook it.
 A good way to help the rib roast dry out is to place it uncovered in the refrigerator.
 Scoring the skin allows the fat underneath to bubble up and crisp the skin from the inside out.
 Season the skin just before you put it in the oven.
 Doing so too early will attract moisture and make it impossible to get crispy crackling.

-- To score the skin in a cross-hatch pattern, cut diagonally in one direction and then in the opposite direction with a sharp knife so that you create a diamond pattern (approximately ¼ to ½ inch/1 cm apart).
+- To score the skin in a cross-hatch pattern, cut diagonally in one direction and then in the opposite direction with a sharp knife so that you create a diamond pattern (approximately 1/4 to 1/2 inch/1 centimeter apart).
 Make sure that you cut only the rind and the fat and not the underlying flesh.
 Let your butcher do this if you’re too timid.

 - Do not underestimate the importance of resting the meat.
 In a fit of ravenousness, we've all succumbed too quickly, only to end up with dry meat.
 Why?
-Allowing meat to rest helps to retain as much of the juice as possible and - especially with pork - this is what makes the meat taste so good.
+Allowing meat to rest helps to retain as much of the juice as possible.
+This is what makes the meat taste so good.

 - This rib roast is also good with appelmoes (traditional Dutch applesauce) and rodekool (stewed red cabbage with apples).